xiaofeng-10/pstat100/README.md

 ## Dimension_Reduction
 Performed dimension reduction on an MNIST image and reconstituted the dimension-reduced image

+## mini_project_01
+Analyzed data from the United States Bureau of Transportation Statistics (BTS).
+Produced multiple statistical graphs to explore flight data, such as doubly grouped side-by-side boxplots

 ## mini_project_02
 Analyzed various aspects of films from the Internet Movie Database (IMDb) and compared several different characteristics, especially using statistical tests such as t-tests and ANOVA